hawaiimachinelearning/hawaiimachinelearning.github.io/_posts/2018-03-19-time-series-clustering-in-r.md

 Time-series clustering provides a bag of lenses to change the level of detail when viewing and analyzing a collection of event data.

-Jonathan Page will present time-series clustering techniques using the `dtwclust` package in R and share his experience applying these techniques to mobile banking data in Kenya.
+Jonathan Page presented time-series clustering techniques using the `dtwclust` package in R and share his experience applying these techniques to mobile banking data in Kenya.